wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/develop-services/develop-a-ballerina-service.md

     !!! note
         Deploying the service may take a while.
 Once deployed, the **Development** environment card shows the **Deployment Status** as **Active**.

-Once deployed, you can test, manage, and observe the service like any other component in Choreo.
+Once deployed, you can test, manage, and observe the service like any other component in {{ product_name }}.

 For detailed instructions, see the following sections:
 - [Step 3: Test](../../testing/test-rest-endpoints-via-the-openapi-console.md)